 Hi everyone, this September the theme will focus on the theme of migrating.
 When I say ‘migrating’, I’m not actually meaning the movements of animals, but rather the movement of people across the globe over the course of time.
 This theme is one I have been contemplating featuring for a while, so I hope you enjoy the selections of reads I have for you this month…

-Continue reading “Let’s talk about migrating this September”Tag: family history
+Continue reading “Let’s talk about migrating this September”A wintry poem of my own

 Hi everyone, winter is making her voice heard in every corner of New Zealand.
 The little patch I call home sees frosted windows and lawns most mornings.
 This last week of August will feature another one of my personal poems and I can’t wait to share it with you!!